 A Guide to Salem, Massachusetts

 If you're a lover of all things spooky and Halloween is your favorite holiday, then Salem, MA is the spot for you.
 This whimsical city is located just an hour outside of Boston.
 Salem is most famous for the Salem Witch Trials that took place in 1692.
 It is also a very popular spot because the famous Disney Channel movie, Hocus Pocus, was filmed here!
+There are so many things to do including museums, nature, delicious restaurants, breweries, wineries, fun bars, shopping, haunted tours, and much, much more.
+While most people of course want to visit Salem in October, we stayed the first weekend of November.
+Personally, I think this was a great decision because everything was still decorated, however, we avoided crowds and had no problem getting into any restaurant we wanted.
 During our three day trip, my best friend and I stayed at the haunted, Hawthorne Hotel.
 While charming as it is, rumor has it that guests have frequently reported moving furniture, sightings of ghosts, and unexplained noises.The show Bewitched even filmed an episode here during the 70s, and, in 1990 the hotel held a seance in the Grand Ballroom, trying to contact the famous magician, Harry Houdini.
 Fortunately for us, nothing too spooky happened, besides them putting us in the room NEXT to the one that's supposed to be the most haunted of them all.

 The Hawthorne Hotel is set in the perfect location to be able to walk to just about everything.
 On our first day of the trip, we arrived around 5pm, checked into the hotel, and went out to dinner.
 We ate at Ledger, an upscale bar and restaurant serving New England cuisine.
 Ledger is especially unique because it is set in a 19th century bank vault.
 Once we finished eating, we headed up the block for The Salem Night Tour.
 This walking ghost tour takes you through the historical and haunted areas of downtown Salem.
 What really made the experience was our theatrical tour guide, Sebastian, who painted the perfect vision of Downtown Salem in the late 1600s.
 I highly recommend putting this on the top of your itinerary.
 Do you think you're brave enough to walk through the cemetery in the dark?